 Upon written request to Secretary, Marathon Patent Group, Inc. at 11100 Santa Monica Blvd., Ste.
 380, Los Angeles, CA, we will provide without charge to each person requesting a copy of our 2015 Annual Report, including the financial statements filed therewith.
 We will furnish a requesting stockholder with any exhibit not contained therein upon specific request.
-In addition, this Proxy Statement, as well as our 2015 Annual Report, is available on our Internet website at www.marathonpg.com.
+In addition, this Proxy Statement, as well as our 2015 Annual Report, and Quarterly Report for the quarter ended June 30, 2016, are available on our Internet website at www.marathonpg.com.